awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

 **To test your load balancer**

 1. Verify that your instances are ready\.
-From the **Auto Scaling Groups** page, select your Auto Scaling group, and then choose the **Instances** tab\.
+From the **Auto Scaling Groups** page, select your Auto Scaling group, and then choose the **Instance management** tab\.
 Initially, your instances are in the `Pending` state\.
-When their states are `InService`, they are ready for use\.
+When **Lifecycle** is `InService`, your instances are ready for use\.

 1. Verify that your instances are registered with the load balancer\.
-From the **Target Groups** page, select your target group, and then choose the **Targets** tab\.
+From the **Target Groups** page, choose the name of the target group to open its details page, and then choose **Targets**\.
 If the state of your instances is `initial`, it's possible that they are still registering\.
 When the state of your instances is `healthy`, they are ready for use\.
-After your instances are ready, you can test your load balancer as follows\.
+After your instances are ready, you can go to the next step\.

 1. From the **Load Balancers** page, select your load balancer\.